LARGE BOX AC50s - SOLID STATE RECTIFIED

 The brimistor is the norm.
-Transformers are now the black-topped units made by the company that produced the transformers in AC100 mark 2s, and later on, the Vox solid state amps.
+Transformers are the black-topped units made by the company that produced the transformers for AC100 mark 2s, and later on, the Vox solid state amps.
 These came in at around serial number 5600 - see the previous page.

 The warning plaque is red, and the serial number plate is three-line.

 Red Lemco capacitors, which first make their appearance around serial number 5739, persist in the preamp until around serial number 6300 (see below).
 Blue Hunts cathode bypass caps follow in step.

 Speakers in the Foundation Bass cabs are either Goodmans Audiom 91s, or Celestion T1279s.
-Fane 122/17s (15ohms, 25watts handling) were generally used in the guitar cabs are likely to be Fanes.
+Fane 122/17s (15ohms, 25watts handling) were generally used in the guitar speaker cabinets, though one occasionally finds Goodmans 241s.

 Below, a register of amps.
 If anyone knows of others that have not yet been included, as ever do let me know.

 Serial number 6018 - currently in the UK

 Control panel faded to green/back, as is the case with a number of other later AC50s.
 Where the paint is lost completely the brass underlayer is showing through.